-After breakfast, enjoy a half-day private walking tour with your local expert guide of Paris, to discover the Louvre; one of the largest palace in the world, now one of its largest art museums, it is home to the Mona Lisa, the armless Venus de Milo, and some 400.000 works of art, 35.000 of which are on permanent display.
-We will also visit inside Cathédrale Notre-Dame, “a symphony in stone” according to Victor Hugo.
-The Cathedral of Notre-Dame is the historic, spiritual and geographic heart of Paris.
-Its foundation having been laid in 1163 by Pope Alexander III, its construction completed nearly two centuries later.
+After breakfast, enjoy a half-day private walking tour with your local expert guide, to discover the Louvre, one of the largest palace in the world and now a sprawling art museum.
+The Louvre is home to the Mona Lisa, the Venus de Milo, and some 400,000 works of art, 35,000 of which are on permanent display.

-Afternoon at leisure to explore the many museums and wonderful sights that Paris has to offer or just sit at a ‘café’ and watch the world go by!
+Your afternoon is at leisure to explore the many museums and wonderful sites that Paris has to offer or just sit in a café and watch the world go by!

 Note: The sightseeing tour in Paris is predominantly done on foot.
 You’ll also take the Paris metro to get from one side of the city to another on this day.

 Paris is considered by many to be the most beautiful city in the world.
 It is certainly one of the most romantic and historic as well.
 Today is your day to spend it as you choose.
-From the incredible art galleries and imposing monuments, to the world-renowned shopping, quaint cafes and hidden treasure, Paris is a wonderful city to explore.
+From the incredible art galleries and imposing monuments, to the world-renowned shopping, quaint cafés and hidden treasure, Paris is a wonderful city to explore.
 There’s so much to see!
-Your tour manager will be on hand to offer plenty of suggestions.
+Your tour manager will be on hand to offer plenty of suggestions like these:

 - Pick up delicious “macarons”, check out the many specialty food shops, shop in some of the most prestigious shopping areas of Paris, or simply sit at a café and partake in the “Joie de Vivre”.

-- Sitting with a baguette and cheese in the Luxembourg gardens, one of Hemingway’s favorite retreats, watching the French go about their daily life is the perfect way to while away the hours.
+- Relax with a baguette and cheese in the Luxembourg gardens, one of Hemingway’s favorite retreats, watching the French go about their daily life.

 - Learn about the life and times of cabaret singer, songwriter and actress, Edith Piaf, widely regarded as one of France’s greatest international stars, at a small museum based in her former apartment.